stevekriz/househub/README.md

-# Application to Reserve Rental Property
+# A Web Application to Reserve Rental Property

 Snapshots of component at different breakpoints: